keshavvinayak01/hackDelhi/README.md

+# Text2mp4

+## How to use this concise web app :
+### -> Follow the steps below to install all requirements and launch on localhost.
+### -> Upload a PDF file and wait for it to compile and convert (Might take some time, depends on length of document)
+### -> Scroll down in the website to the table, and open up the video to the first row(It contains the pdf uploaded and the video converted), the latest one.
+### Enjoy !

 ## Contains the project for our submission at Ultrahack

 ###### Includes the algorithm (Uses nltk, gensim, PIL, moviepy and more)